mlarocca/jsgraphs/README.md

 npm t test/geometric/test_point.js
 ```

+## Bundle

+To bundle the library, I used [Webpack](https://webpack.js.org) - but you can use whatever you like.

+A word of caution, though: the combination of ECMAScript modules and advanced features (ES2019) makes configuration non-trivial.

+Check out how to configure babel plugins in [webpack.config.js](./webpack.config.js).

 # Tutorial

 To learn by example what you can do with _JsGraphs_ and how to do it, check out this [tutorial](./readme/tutorial.md)